LukeSmithxyz/emailwiz/README.md

 - **Postfix** to send and receive mail.
 - **Dovecot** to get mail to your email client (mutt, Thunderbird, etc).
-- Config files that unique the two above securely with native log-ins.
+- Config files that link the two above securely with native log-ins.
 - **Spamassassin** to prevent spam and allow you to make custom filters.
 - **OpenDKIM** to validate you so you can send to Gmail and other big sites.